 The Group assesses whether there is any indication that any of the following non-financial assets may be impaired as of the fiscal year-end: property, plant and equipment, intangible assets other than goodwill, investment property and right-of-use assets.
 If any such indication of impairment exists, the Group estimates the recoverable amount of the asset or the cash-generating unit.
 The Group examines impairment of goodwill by comparing carrying amount and recoverable amount on an annual basis, or on a timely basis if there is an indication that the goodwill may be impaired.
 The recoverable amount of an asset or a cashgenerating unit is measured at the higher of its fair value less costs of disposals and value in use.
-If the carrying amount of the asset is reduced to its recoverable amount and that reduction is recognized as an impairment loss.
+If the carrying amount of the asset or cash-generating unit exceeds its recoverable amount, the carrying amount of the asset is reduced to its recoverable amount and that reduction is recognized as an impairment loss.